-Financial support for PhD students and interns is a key priority for IST Austria.
+Financial support for PhD students and interns is a key priority for ISTA.

 Status of our students

-PhD students are employed by IST Austria.
-Prior to their successfully completion of the Qualifying Exam, their activities consist of coursework, rotation projects within research groups, and preparation for the Qualifying Exam.
+PhD students are employed by ISTA.
+Prior to the Qualifying Exam, their activities consist of coursework, rotation projects within research groups, and preparation for the Qualifying Exam.
 Once the students have successfully passed the Qualifying Exam, they perform research on their PhD thesis project within one or more research groups, and they may assist in teaching activities.

 All our PhD students receive internationally competitive salaries and full social security coverage.
 Students also receive financial support to attend scientific conferences and workshops during their studies.

-Scientific interns are employed by IST Austria.
-They are enrolled in a Bachelor’s or Master’s degree program in good standing at a degree granting institution (other than IST Austria) while performing a research project within a research group of IST Austria for a period of up to 1 year.
+Scientific interns are employed by ISTA.
+They are enrolled in a Bachelor’s or Master’s degree program in good standing at a degree granting institution (other than ISTA) while performing a research project within a research group of ISTA for a period of up to 1 year.

 ISTerns receive a monthly compensation.
 The ISTernship program is developed in cooperation with the OeAD, the Austrian Agency for International Cooperation in Education and Research.
 The OeAD handles the scholarship payments for a period of up to 3 months between May 15 and September 15.

 PhD student salaries depend on whether the student is holding a bachelor’s or a master’s degree at the time of admission.
 When students pass their Qualifying Exam (about 1.5 years into their degree), they receive a salary raise.
-Gross salaries (in the year 2020) for PhD students range from 2245 to 2729 EUR/month (paid 14 times a year).
+Gross salaries in the year 2023 for PhD students range – dependent on the criteria above – from 2471 EUR/month to 3003 EUR/month (paid 14 times a year: once per month plus double payments in June and November).

-IST Austria offers scientific interns a minimum salary of EUR 1,075 gross per month.
+ISTA offers scientific interns a minimum salary of EUR 1,184 gross per month.

 Admission Costs and Tuition Fees